cyberphor/golang/README.md

 ## Golang
-Miscellaneous apps I am developing using the Go programming language (otherwise known as "Golang").
+This is a repository of miscellaneous apps I am developing using the Go programming language (otherwise known as "Golang").
+This README.md file will also serve as my personal Golang cheat-sheet.

-**How to Install Go**
+**How to Install Go on a Debian Linux-based System**
 ```bash
 sudo apt update
 sudo apt install golang -y